galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 Before we begin, we must consider that our matrices are not equal -- e.g. Batch1 has at least 1 cell that maps to GeneA, whereas Batch2 has no mention of GeneA.

-This can be resolved by performing a "Full Join" (as described [here](http://www.sql-join.com/sql-join-types/)) where GeneA is inserted into Batch2 as a gene with 0 counts:
+This can be resolved by performing a "Full Join" where GeneA is inserted into Batch2 as a gene with 0 counts:

           B1     | C1 | C2 | C3 |                       B2     | C1 | C2 | C3 |
          --------+----+----+----|   + (Full Join) +    --------+----+----+----|